Red Light Therapy for Postpartum - Natural Support for Recovery

 Is Red Light Therapy Effective for Postpartum?
 What Research Shows

 Red light therapy has been shown to have beneficial effects during the postpartum period.
-It has proven to decrease pain and inflammation, speed up the healing process of wounds, especially those that are post-C-section, and decrease pain in the perineum post-vaginal birth.
-It achieves this by reducing inflammation, enhancing cellular vitality, and improving circulation.
+It has proven to decrease pain and inflammation, speed up the healing process of wounds, especially those post-C-section, and decrease pain in the perineum.
+Clinical investigations also find positive mood effects, indicating therapeutic potential to reduce anxiety and postpartum depression symptoms.

 Clinical Benefits of Red Light Therapy After Childbirth

-This research aimed to learn if the application of infrared light therapy (also referred to as infrared fomentation) can decrease pain in postpartum women who underwent a vaginal delivery with an episiotomy.
-The investigation focused on the use of infrared light in conjunction with standard wound care during the initial four days following childbirth.
+This research aimed to learn if the application of infrared light therapy can decrease pain in postpartum women who underwent a vaginal delivery with an episiotomy.
+Infrared light therapy was reported to have a steady reduction in pain in the women who underwent the treatment.
+[2]

 Choosing the Right Red Light Therapy Device for Postpartum Care